-Conduct not in keeping with the Code of Community Standards will be reported to the director of student life and residential services or a designated conduct review facilitator.
+- Conduct not in keeping with the Code of Community Standards will be reported to the director of student life and residential services or a designated conduct review facilitator.
 The director of student life and residential services or conduct review facilitator will investigate the matter.
-The director or conduct review facilitator will determine if there is reason to believe the behavior was a violation of the Code of Community Standards.
-In cases where the behavior has been committed by a student, the Office of Student Life may assist in reaching an informal resolution and retains the right to initiate the Conduct Review Process.
+The director or conduct review facilitator will determine if there is reason to believe the behavior was a violation of the Code of Community Standards. - 2.
+In cases where the behavior has been committed by a student, the Office of Student

+Life may assist in reaching an informal resolution and retains the right to initiate the Conduct Review Process.
 In cases where the behavior has been committed by a faculty or staff member the grievance procedure outlined on page 71 will be used to address the matter.
 In the case of a violation of the Code of Academic Integrity, the incident will be reported to the director of student life and residential services or a designee after review by the academic leadership (Academic Dean and/or Vice President for Academic Affairs).
 The case will follow the Conduct Review Process.

-Conduct which is based on race, color, sex/gender, disability, religion, national or ethnic origin will be referred to the Title IX Coordinator.
+3. Matters which are urgent including any form of violence, assault or sexual assault should be reported by calling Security (301) 938-2928 or the Residence Life Staff (301) 655-2115.Conduct which is based on race, color, sex/gender, disability, religion, national or ethnic origin will be referred to the Title IX Coordinator.
 All cases involving an individual who was potentially victimized (complainant) and a perpetrator (respondent) as in cases of the potential violation of the Harassment, Hazing/ Bodily Harm, Sexual Misconduct.
 Sexual Assault, Hazing/Mental Harm, Theft or Discrimination portions of the Code of Community Standards will be referred to the Title IX Coordinator.
 The Title IX Coordinator is Melinda Bunnell-Rhyne.
-The Title IX Coordinator can be reached in Room B246, at DeanofStudents@CapTechU.edu or (301) 369-2543.
+The Title IX Coordinator can be reached in Room B246, at mabunnell-rhyne@captechu.edu or (301) 369-2543.

-C. Classification of Allegations
+B. Classification of Allegations